Larkin’s shootout goal gives Red Wings 3-2 win over Senators

-DETROIT (AP)Dylan Larkin and the Detroit Red Wings have their first winning streak in almost a month.

-Larkin scored the only goal in the shootout to give Detroit a 3-2 victory over the skidding Ottawa Senators on Friday night.
+DETROIT (AP)Dylan Larkin scored the only goal in the shootout to give the Detroit Red Wings a 3-2 win over the skidding Ottawa Senators on Friday night.

+Tyler Bertuzzi had a goal and an assist, and Larkin also scored in regulation for Detroit.
+Red Wings defenseman Filip Hronek had two assists.
+Jonathan Bernier made 29 saves and thwarted Tyler Ennis, Anthony Duclair and Artem Anisimov in the tiebreaker.

-The Red Wings have won two in a row for the first time since Dec.
-12-14.
-It also was their third win in five games, a feat they hadn’t accomplished since Nov.
+It was the Red Wings’ third win in five games, the first time they’ve done that since Nov.
 8-16.

-Jonathan Bernier stopped Tyler Ennis, Anthony Duclair and Artem Anisimov in the tiebreaker after making 29 saves in regulation and overtime.

-Bertuzzi had a goal and an assist, and Larkin also scored in regulation.
-Red Wings defenseman Filip Hronek had two assists.

-Colin White had a goal and an assist and Brady Tkachuk also scored for Ottawa, which lost its season-high sixth straight (0-4-2).
+Colin White had a goal and an assist and Brady Tkachuk also scored for Ottawa, which lost its season-high sixth straight.
 Marcus Hogberg stopped 26 shots.

-”I thought we got on the forecheck, we tracked the puck and we were good in the D zone,” Senators coach D.J.
-Smith said. ”On the whole, I thought we played well enough to win.”

 White’s power-play goal with 9:18 left in the second period tied it at 2.
 He tipped in defenseman Mike Reilly’s shot from the point for his fourth goal.